 It’s important that you understand the rationale behind the order of the steps because getting off track can lead to frustration and steps backward.
 While the order of steps may sometimes seem counter-intuitive, there is a method to the madness.

 Since we’re using the analogy of building a home, imagine that your family is expanding and you are outgrowing your current home.
 Your goal now is to build a larger home.

-Next, you need to identify the decision makers.
-As the member of a family, chances are that moving forward with something as big as moving to another house is not going to be a ‘solo’ decision.
-For this example (and often the case in real life!), let’s say that your spouse and your bank lender are the ultimate decision makers.
+Next, you need to identify the decision-makers.
+As a member of a family, chances are that moving forward with something as big as moving to another house is not going to be a ‘solo’ decision.
+For this example (and often the case in real life!), let’s say that your spouse and your bank lender are the ultimate decision-makers.
 You know your spouse and financial situation better than anyone, so you start formulating a plan on how to present your idea in the most effective way to ‘sell’ it.

 Remember, your goals and the decision maker’s goals can be very different.
 This is not a bad thing by any means, but an important factor when it comes to how to present the information in a way that gets their buy-in.
 Identifying influencers is extremely valuable, whether they are advocates or potential adversaries, as they can be an asset to speeding up the process, or on the flip side, be a cumbersome barrier that slows the whole move down.

 Just as in building a house, choosing the right one is essential.
-A great blueprint without a well executed house would be like a great selection of PRO tools and administration timeline, but not having patient participation.
-On the other hand, a well built house on a poorly planned blueprint would be excellent patient participation in low quality surveys that are not organized and stored properly.
+A great blueprint without a well-executed house would be like a great selection of PRO tools and administration timeline, but not having patient participation.
+On the other hand, a well-built house on a poorly planned blueprint would be excellent for patient participation in low-quality surveys that are not organized and stored properly.

 Once you have your preferred developer, you can start moving forward with the contract itself (service agreements are a necessary evil), and as soon as that is out of the way, you are ready to implement your plan.